sockitfpga/MiSTer_SoCkit/README.md

-# SoCkit buttons / leds
+# SoCkit switches / buttons / leds

+**Switches:**

+* Default position is all switches pointing towards outside the board
+  * 0 means switch position towards outside of the board
+  * 1 means switch position towards inside of the board

+- SW0: Audio pins output selection
+  - 0 Audio Sigma-Delta and SPDIF pins output
+  - 1 I2S output though the  sigma delta and SPDIF audio pins
+- SW1:
+  - 0  MIDI I2S input enabled.
+All User IO pins enabled for input.
+  - 1  three User IO pins are disabled as inputs.
+- SW2: Not used.
+- SW3: Switch has no effect in SoCkit.
+Internally is wired to 0 in the cores as it is necessary for VGA output mode.
+  - SW3=1 is used in DE10-nano for MiSTer dual SDRAM mode and disables functions of analog IO board (VGA, SD card, Sigma/Delta audio, SPDIF audio, Leds)

+**Keys:**

-KEY 0 = OSD   button
+- KEY 0 = OSD   button

-KEY 1 = USER  button
+- KEY 1 = USER  button

-KEY 4 = RESET button
+- KEY 4 = RESET button

+**Leds:**

-LED 0 = USER led
+- LED 0 = USER led

-LED 1 = HDD led
+- LED 1 = HDD led

-LED 2 = POWER led
+- LED 2 = POWER led

-LED 3 = LOCKED led
+- LED 3 = LOCKED led